ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

     sudo apt install compiz compiz-core compiz-mate compiz-plugins compiz-plugins-default

 Only having one window manager to target means we can promptly deliver new features and minimise development effort.
-Which brings us too...
+Which brings us to...

 ### New Key-bindings